Last updated on November 3, 2023

 - ⚽ Just the Right Heft and Size - Just the Right Heft and Size - Hollow Metal Dice Orbs are not only highly durable but lighter than you’d think, with just the right heft and size to make them feel great in the hand.
 The satisfying jingling sound they make when they clink together is almost musical.

 - ⚽ Dice Pouch Included - The cool looking pouch conveniently protects and stores your Orbs so they won't get lost after a game or get dinged up while in transit.
-Plus it looks good enough to make the set even more giftable than it already was.
-These role playing dice are perfect for dice goblins, DM's and other RPG enthusiasts!
+It also enhances the overall set's appeal making them awesome DND gifts.
+These role playing dice are perfect for dice goblins, DM's and RPG enthusiasts!

 - ⚽ Soar Forge Satisfaction Promise - Create lasting memories with friends and family knowing that if you're not totally satisfied with this d&d dice set for any possible reason, just let us know and we'll do our absolute best to make it right again.